 That's it.
 Expect this process to take anywhere from 10-30 minutes depending upon your experience.
 If you find an issue you may be able to take care of it yourself, or at least you caught the problem early and can take it to a qualified mechanic for help.
 We require our mechanics to go through this process every time they work on a bike.
 It takes more time, but we feel it's worth the piece of mind and helps maintain our commitment to quality.

 * How to do a bicycle shift check:

-Start in the bikes absolute lowest gear (climbing gear), gently squeeze the brakes but continue pedaling, and check for excessive mechanical rubbing or sounds.
+Start in the bike's lowest gear (climbing gear).
+If on flat ground gently squeeze the brakes but continue pedaling, while listening for excessive mechanical rubbing or other sounds.
 It should be quiet.
 Shift down the rear cassette one gear at a time.
 The bike should hit each gear with confidence.
 Once you have fully cross chained (you may hear mechanical rubbing at this point), shift back up the cassette back to your climbing gears.
 Again, it should shift relatively quickly and with confidence.
 Now shift somewhere near the middle of the cassette and shift the front derailleur to the big ring.
 While pedaling shift the front derailleur relatively quickly up and down a few times.
 Shift the rear derailleur to a climbing gear and repeat the front derailleur shifts again.
 Now shift the rear derailleur to a hard gear and try the front shift again.

 Antonio Gonzalez is the owner of Tri Town Bicycles in Boise, Idaho.
 He is a endurance coach, bicycle fitter, and veteran of the cycling and triathlon industry for over 20 years.